orpheustaken/tideman/README.md

-# Tideman voting method written in C
+# Tideman's Ranked Pairs
+> Ranked pairs (RP) or the Tideman method is an electoral system developed in 1987 by Nicolaus Tideman that selects a single winner using votes that express preferences.
+RP can also be used to create a sorted list of winners.

+> If there is a candidate who is preferred over the other candidates, when compared in turn with each of the others, RP guarantees that candidate will win.
+Because of this property, RP is, by definition, a Condorcet method.

-My personal implementation and improvements on CS50's problem set week 3.
+This is my personal implementation and improvements on CS50's problem set week 3, written in C.

-## Library
+## CS50's Library
 At the moment, [CS50's library](https://cs50.readthedocs.io/libraries/cs50/c/) is required to compile this code.
 Make sure to have it installed with the following instructions.

 ### Ubuntu